 Report Data Sources

-The table below summarizes the datasources and their implementation classes.
+The table given below summarizes the datasources and their implementation classes −

 Class JRResultSetDataSource craps a java.sql.ResultSet object.
 This is the most commonly used data source implementations when report data are extracted from a relational database.
 If a java.sql.Connection is passed to the engine instead, it executes first the related query and stores the returned java.sql.ResultSet object in a JRResultSetDataSource instance.

-In all the examples in this tutorial we have used JRBeanCollectionDataSource.
+In all the examples of this tutorial, we have used JRBeanCollectionDataSource.

 In many client-side applications, data is displayed in tabular format.
 A common requirement in many applications is to allow the user to print this tabular format as a report.
 Implementation class JRTableModelDataSource makes the task of generating reports from tabular format trivial for Swing applications.
 This class wraps a javax.swing.table.TableModel object.
 Columns in the wrapped TableModel object can be accessed either by their names or by their 0-based indexes.